Author: Pamela

 • The Email from the Other Side

-Back in 2008, when the Bakersfield Californian had online reader blogs at their website, I started to become friends with a fellow blogger lady named Nancy.
-We emailed back and forth for quite some time, and started to become friends.
+Back in 2008, when the Bakersfield Californian had online reader blogs at their website, I started to become friends with a fellow blogger lady named Nancy G. We emailed back and forth for quite some time, and started to become friends.
 The friendship didn’t last, as our personalities proved to be incompatible, so we stopped emailing one another and never exchanged emails again.

-Years later, in 2014, I woke up to the news that Nancy had been killed in an automobile accident.
+Years later, in 2014, I woke up to the news that Nancy G had been killed in an automobile accident.
 A Kern Sheriff’s deputy flew through an intersection at high speed, no lights, no siren, and smashed right into Nancy as she was driving.
-She had been to a Dodger’s game earlier that evening.
+She had been to a Dodgers game earlier that evening.

-It was from Nancy.
+It was from Nancy G.

 It read, “Heading home now.”